Aravamudhan/javascript-playground/webdevbootcamp/fullstack-applications/YelpCamp/v5/README.md

 5. Adding edit and delete options for campgrounds
 6. Adding authentication mecahnism to the edit and delete routes(securing the resources so that only the owner can modify them)
+7. Adding authentication to the comment routes that edit and delete comments